Skip to main content

 Can I use one Flowcode Pixel across multiple domains?

 Yes, you can use a single Flowcode Pixel on multiple domains—up to 10 in total.
-While we generally recommend configuring one pixel per domain for clarity and consistency, deploying it across multiple sites is valid for testing or demo purposes.
+We highly recommend against configuring one pixel per domain for clarity and consistency.

 When specifying a domain, only the root domain is needed (e.g. mysite.com).
 All subdomains (like www.mysite.com or subdomain.mysite.com) are automatically included.
 Query strings are not considered.